 What Meat to Use for a Pot Roast

 Among the most flavorful cuts for beef pot roast are those that come from the chuck (between the neck and shoulder blade) of the animal.
-These include cuts labeled chuck arm pot roast, chuck shoulder pot roast, or chuck seven-bone roast.
-Rife with connective tissue (also known as collagen), these cuts can be tough when undercooked.
-However, during the slow cooking process, the collagen breaks down into gelatin, which moistens and enriches the roast.
+These include cuts labeled chuck arm pot roast, chuck shoulder pot roast, and chuck seven-bone roast.
+With lots of connective tissue (also known as collagen), these cuts can be tough if undercooked or hurried along in the cooking process.
+However, with slow-cooker pot roast, pressure cooker pot roast, or low-and-slow braised pot roast, the collagen breaks up for tender, succulent meat.

 1. Prepare the Cooking Liquid

 Most pot roast recipes call for a base braising mixture of a liquid, liquid seasoning, and herbs.
 Try ...

 - Liquid: Apple juice, beef broth, cranberry juice, tomato juice, or red wine